 No matter what solution works for you, stick to it.
 Making a habit of cleaning up clothes before they hit the floor is a great way to make sure you’re not left with a heaping mess at the end of the week.

-Again, as you clear the sink, chances are you’ll notice the counters.
-My simple solution to this problem is to make sure the counters are cleared off at the end of every night.
+As you clear the sink, chances are you’ll notice the counters.
+The simple solution to this problem is to make sure the counters are cleared off at the end of every night.

-The best way to ensure that your counters remain clutter free at the end of the night is to create a convenient “command station.”
+If you want to make sure that your counters remain clutter-free at the end of the night, a good idea is to create a convenient “command station.”
 Some people will dedicate an entire wall to this.
 I personally choose to use a magazine holder to store all of our upcoming bills and important papers.

 Keeping everything out of sight and out of mind not only get you a little more organized but helps you maintain that clean house every day.